sungheeyun/sungheeyun.github.io/_posts/2025-07-11-PDT - abstract-algebra.markdown

 Abstract algebra continues to evolve and find new applications in cutting-edge research areas, revealing unexpected connections between pure mathematics and emerging technologies.

-## The Classification of Finite Simple Groups
+## The classification of finite simple groups

 Often called the "enormous theorem," this classification represents one of the greatest collective achievements in mathematics.
 It required hundreds of mathematicians working over several decades and thousands of pages of proof to classify all finite simple groups—the "building blocks" of all finite groups.